phpbench/tabular/docs/definition.md

 }
 ````

-You can also use item tokens in the `with_query` query:
+You can also use items in association with `with_query`:

 ````javascript
 {